AminAzGol/indoor_construction_progress_monitoring_image_processing/readme.md

 Proposed method contains a low light enhancement process called LIME which a third party implementation is used and can be found at:
 [Unofficial implementation of the paper LIME: A Method for Low-light IMage Enhancement.](https://github.com/Sy-Zhang/LIME)

+## Data

+Construction footage and data which are used in this implementation can be downloaded from this [link](https://drive.google.com/file/d/1ZT6UtqMPgjbdQTEbBnGPTkhdGzn9NQC-/view?usp=sharing).
+If the link is expired please email me.